Pop-up Cervical Check (pap test) Clinic – January 16, 2026

 St. Joseph’s Colposcopy Clinic will follow up with anyone whose results are abnormal.

-A pap test only takes a few minutes.
-It is an exam used to look for changes in cervical cells that may turn into cancer later.
+The exam itself has not changed and it only takes a few minutes.
 An instrument called a speculum is inserted into the vagina.
 The speculum holds the walls of the vagina apart so that the doctor or nurse can easily see the cervix.
 The doctor or nurse will then take samples of the cervical cells using a soft brush and a flat scraping device called a spatula.
 The sample cells are sent to a lab to be studied and tested.
 There may be some discomfort or pressure during the procedure, but it is not usually painful.
-After a pap smear, the individual can go about their day as usual, without any restrictions.
+After the exam, the individual can go about their day as usual, without any restrictions.

 What’s different about the new testing

-Until now, a pap test, or pap smear, looked for abnormal cells on the cervix that can possibly lead to cervical cancer.
+Up until March 2025, a pap test, or pap smear, looked for abnormal cells on the cervix that could possibly lead to cervical cancer.
 Pap tests could find cell changes caused by high-risk HPV, but they didn’t test for HPV itself.

 What this means to you